jjlee/git-meld-index/README.md

 Python 3.

+git-meld-index is probably a little bit fragile to what git version you have (fragile as in maybe breaking completely sometimes, not fragile as in subtle bugs).
 I'm using the latest git from the Arch Linux rolling release (2.39.2 at time of writing).
-This is probably a little bit fragile to what git version you have (fragile as in maybe breaking completely sometimes, not fragile as in subtle bugs).
-I've set up CI to track recent git releases now so I hope I'll notice more quickly when it does.
+I've set up CI to track recent git releases so I hope I'll notice when it does break.
 If you notice it's not working for an old git version let me know and I'll take a look when I can.

 I have only tested on Linux.
 Probably it isn't working on anything else (should